-This course provides an overview of the DSM 5 and is designed to acquaint students with an understanding of the origins and environmental factors that influence the development prevention, and treatment of mental and emotional disorders.
-In this era of managed health care and continues emphasis on documentation and justification of mental health care, it is crucial that individuals entering the counseling field have a solid understanding of diagnosis and treatment planning.
+This course provides an overview of the DSM 5 and is designed to acquaint students with an understanding of the origins and environmental factors that influence the development, prevention, and treatment of mental and emotional disorders.
+In this era of managed health care and continued emphasis on documentation and justification of mental health care, it is crucial that individuals entering the counseling field have a solid understanding of diagnosis and treatment planning.
 The course will address differential diagnosis and associated disorders of the primary diagnoses and an understanding of individual and group approaches to assessment and evaluation.
+Prerequisites: CMGR 515 and 520.

-CMGR 555 Group Counseling 3 credits
+Group Counseling

 This course provides theoretical and experiential understandings of group purpose, development, dynamics, theories, methods and skills.
 It also includes study of group approaches in a multicultural society including: principles of group dynamics, group leadership, stages in group development, and facilitation styles and approaches.
 Students will understand theories of group counseling, group counseling methods, and direct experiences.
-Legal and ethical issues relevant to group counseling are examines.
+Legal and ethical issues relevant to group counseling are examined.
 Students will examine their own personal bias and impact upon others in professional interventions.
 This course requires students gain experience as both a group participant and as a co-leader.
-Course includes an on-campus residency requirement.
+Prerequisites: CMGR 515, 520, and 537.